 Minimum touch target sizes

-Any on-screen element that someone can click, touch, or interact with should be large enough for reliable interaction.
+Any on-screen element that someone can click, touch, or interact with must be large enough for reliable interaction.
 When sizing these elements, make sure to set the minimum size to 48dp to correctly follow the Material Design accessibility guidelines.

-Material components—like Checkbox
+Material components—like Checkbox, RadioButton, Switch,

-—set this minimum size internally, but only
+Slider, and Surface—set this minimum size internally, but only

 when the component can receive user actions.
-For example, when a Checkbox
+For example, when a Checkbox has

-parameter set to a non-null value, the checkbox includes
+its onCheckedChange parameter set to a non-null value, the checkbox includes

 padding to have a width and height of at least 48 dp.